Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

 \subsection{The Unimodular Hausdorff Dimension}

 The definition of the unimodular Hausdorff dimension is based on coverings of the discrete space by balls of possibly different radii.
-Intuitively, a covering is just an (equivariant) assignment of marks to the points, where the mark of a point $v$ represents the radius of the ball centered at $v$.
-For reasons explained in the introduction (Subsection~\ref{subsubPDUDS}), the radii are assumed to be at least 1.
-Also, by convention, if there is no ball centered at $v$, the mark of $v$ is defined to be 0.
+Such a covering can be represented by an assignment of marks to the points, where the mark of a point $v$ represents the radius of the ball centered at $v$. \formir{As mentioned earlier, it is convenient to assume that the radii are at least 1 (in fact, this condition is technically necessary in what follows).} Also, by convention, if there is no ball centered at $v$, the mark of $v$ is defined to be 0.
 In relation with this convention, the following notation is used for all discrete spaces $D$ and points $v\in D$:

-In words, $N_r(v)$ is the \textit{closed ball} of radius $r$ centered at $v$, except when $r=0$.\footnote{{In fact, one can let $N_r(v)$ be the \textit{open ball} from the beginning with minor changes needed.
-However, closed balls are more convenient to work with, especially in the case of graphs.}}
+In words, $N_r(v)$ is the \textit{closed ball} of radius $r$ centered at $v$, except when $r=0$.